This French apple cake is easy to make and full of fresh apple flavor.

 - 8 tbsp unsalted butter melted and cooled

-Preheat the oven to 350°F and center a rack in the oven.
-Butter an 8 inch springform pan (I lined mine with parchment paper).
-Line a baking sheet with a silicone baking mat or parchment paper and put the springform pan on it.
-Set aside.
+- Preheat the oven to 350°F. Grease and line an 8 inch springform pan with parchment paper.
+Line a baking sheet with parchment paper and put the springform pan on it.

 - Whisk the flour, baking powder, and salt together in a small bowl.

-- Peel the apples, cut them in half, and remove the cores.
-Cut the apples into 1 to 2 inch chunks.
+- Peel and core the apples.
+Cut the apples into 1 inch chunks.

-- In a medium bowl, beat the eggs with a whisk until foamy.
-Pour in the sugar and whisk until smooth.
+- In a medium bowl, whisk the eggs until foamy.
+Add in the sugar and whisk until incorporated.
 Whisk in the rum and vanilla.
-Whisk in half of the flour mixture, when it's incorporated, add half of the melted butter, followed by the remaining flour mixture and butter.
-Mix in between additions so you have a smooth, thick batter.
+Whisk in half of the flour mixture.
+Then add in half of the melted butter.
+Whisk until smooth.
+Add in the remaining flour and whisk until smooth.
+Then add in the remaining butter and whisk until smooth.

-- Fold in the apples with a rubber spatula.
+- Fold in the apples with a spatula.
 Pour batter into prepared pan.
-Spread with spatula so the batter is somewhat even.
+Use spatula to spread it out to make it even.

-- Slide the pan in the oven and bake 50-60 minutes, or until the top of the cake is golden brown and a knife inserted in the center comes out clean.
-Transfer to a cooling rack and cool for five minutes.
+- Bake cake for about 50-60 minutes, or until the top of the cake is golden brown and a knife inserted in the center comes out clean.
+Let cake cool before cutting and serving.